sykesjd/SPRT.NET/README.md

 # SPRT.NET
-Blazor WASM reimagining of SPRT
+SPRT.NET is a Blazor WASM reimagining of [Slush Puppy's Retime Tool](https://github.com/Slush0Puppy/retime), allowing for performing the retime process from a browser window.